ucarbonregistry/Project-510/README.md

 -Version 22.0

 Sectoral scopes 01 Energy industries (Renewable/Nonrenewable Sources)

+The project activity was registered under Clean Development Mechanism (CDM) project with registration number 310.
+The crediting period of this project under CDM was 01/07/2004-30/06/2014.
+PP seeks verification under UCR from 01/07/2014 onwards.
+Hence, there is no double counting for the said project.
 ____________
 The project activity involves the development and operation of grid-connected wind based electricity generation facilities with aggregate installed capacity of 58.2 MW.
 Later on, 07 WTGs of the project activity were decommissioned due to which total project